cpreid/optimizely-time-to-conversion/README.md

 > This works by persisting a list of _timeable events_ & _bucketing timestamps_ in localStorage.
 Within Project JavaScript, there is an event tracking listener [(docs)](https://developers.optimizely.com/x/solutions/javascript/reference/#function_registerlisteners) that checks to see if the fired event lives in the list of _timeable events_.
 If so, the elapsed time (in seconds) between the `Start Timer At Event (api name)` timestamp and the current time is calculated and this value is dispatched as an event (numeric metric) to Optimizely.

+> Update: Previously, the module used the Optimizely visitor attributes API to store the data.
+This resulted in sending large chunks of stringified JSON in every Optimizely event request.
+The timestamp data has since been moved to separate local storage keys.
+Caveat: Measuring time-to-conversion across domains will not work out of the box, since the timestamp data is no longer attached to the Optimizely visitor data storage.

 ![Results Screen](https://github.com/cpreid/optimizely-time-to-conversion/blob/master/docs/resultsscreen.png)

 ### How to install